DeepIPC: Deeply Integrated Perception and Control for an Autonomous Vehicle in Real Environments: Result and Discussion

 The offline test is used to evaluate the model's performance in handling multiple perception and control tasks simultaneously.
 All models are deployed to predict driving records and evaluated with multi-task and task-wise scoring.
 The test dataset is recorded three times in a completely different area from the train-val dataset.
 Each record is taken on different days to vary the situation and cloud intensity.

 Table \ref{tab:mtl_result} shows that DeepIPC achieves the best performance by having the lowest total metric score in all conditions.
+Moreover, it achieves the fastest inference speed (lowest latency) as it has the lowest number of parameters, yielding a very low computational load compared to the other models.
 However, all models including DeepIPC have performance degradation in the evening.
 This means that doing inference in the low light condition is harder than in the normal condition.
 Specifically, in the segmentation task, DeepIPC has a higher IoU than AIM-MT even though it does not perform depth estimation for extra supervision that can enhance the RGB encoder.
 Thanks to the end-to-end learning strategy where the segmentation prediction can be processed further through the encoding and decoding process of the BEV semantic map.
 Therefore, the segmentation decoder receives a more useful gradient signal to tune the network weights properly.
-Meanwhile, Huang et al.'s model has the worst segmentation performance which is caused by conflicting features from fusing RGB images and depth maps from the early perception stage.
+Meanwhile, Huang et al.'s model has the worst segmentation performance caused by conflicting features from fusing RGB images and depth maps from the early perception stage.

 In the waypoints prediction task, DeepIPC has a lower MAE compared to AIM-MT.
 Thanks to the BEV semantic features, DeepIPC can distinguish free and occupied areas easily from the top-view perspective.
 Thus, it can properly estimate the waypoints which are also laid in BEV space.
 Although AIM-MT predicts four waypoints and DeepIPC only predicts three waypoints, it is still considered a fair comparison because the MAE formula averages the error across all predictions.
 The reason the AIM-MT predicts four waypoints is to let its controller module have more learning experiences in estimating the waypoints correctly.
 However, DeepIPC still performs better as its controller module gets boosted by BEV semantic features and fed with angular speed measurement which enhances its intuition.
 This result is in line with the result in our previous work \cite{oskar_tiv} where the model that perceives in BEV perspective (by using depth projection or LiDAR) is better at estimating the waypoints than the model that perceives in front-view perspective only.